 Buying from unauthorized dealers can be risky.
 Bose’s limited warranty only covers products that have been purchased directly from an authorized dealer.
 Moreover, products purchased from unauthorized dealers may be counterfeit or stolen goods.
 If you attempt to resell such products, you may be subject to significant civil liability and/or criminal penalties.

 What to watch for — and what to do

 There are many counterfeit products in the marketplace.
-Bose has become aware of sales of counterfeits of most types of Bose headphones, including QuietComfort 35, 25, 20/20i, 3 and 15, SoundLink, SoundSport, SoundTrue, SoundTrue Ultra, FreeStyle, IE2, MIE2/MIE2i, SIE2/SIE2i, OE2/OE2i, AE2/AE2i, and Bluetooth® headsets, as well as SoundLink III, II, Mini and Color speakers by unauthorized sellers on popular auction and other e-commerce websites, and in flea markets.
-In some cases, sellers located in China claim to be selling genuine “OEM” headphones, but these products are fake.
+Bose is aware of sales of counterfeits of most types of Bose headphones and wearable audio products, including Bose Frames, Bose Sport Earbuds, QuietComfort Earbuds, QuietComfort 35, 25, 20/20i, 3, and 15, QuietControl 30, SoundLink, SoundSport (all types), SoundWear Companion, Sleepbuds, SoundTrue, SoundTrue Ultra, FreeStyle, IE2, MIE2/MIE2i, SIE2/SIE2i, OE2/OE2i, AE2/AE2i, and Bluetooth® headsets.
+Wireless speakers are also often counterfeited, including SoundLink III, II, Mini, Color, Micro, Revolve, and Revolve+.
 Typically, these products are sold at lower prices than those offered by Bose and its authorized dealers, but the prices are often not low enough to cause buyers to suspect that the products are counterfeit.